code-and-effect/effective_style_guide/README.md

 The generator will install an initializer which describes all configuration options.

-You must include the bootstrap3 JS and CSS assets on your own.
-They are in no way included with this gem.
+You must include the Twitter Bootstrap3 Javascript and CSS assets on your own.
+They are not included with this gem.

 ## Usage